 Online training is available for the implementation process.
 The also was an in depth knowledge base and community forums as a supplemental resource.
 Additionally, our in house trainer had classes that corresponded with our implementation to educate our users on the ins and outs of the Mimecast platform.

 Administrator Training

+Implementation engineer was available to answer questions.
+Also there was online training, knowledge base and webinars available as a supplemental resource.